 It is unrealistic to expect that you will not have any weeds at all, but it is possible to keep them under control by following the tips below.

-• Try the age-old practice of hand weeding.
-It can be time consuming, but with the right tools it’s not too bad.
+- Try the age-old practice of hand weeding.
+It can be time consuming, but with the right tool it’s not too bad.
 Then, plant grass seeds in the holes left by the removed weeds.

-• Again, naturally grown lawns are less likely to have insect problems, but if you have lawn grubs, weevils and borers or some other pests you may be able to control them with beneficial nematodes.
+- Again, naturally grown lawns are less likely to have insect problems, but if you have lawn grubs, webworms or some other lawn pests you should consider organic solutions for pest control.
 If all else fails, plant tall fescue, which is resistant to grubs.